andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 ![nsx-t-byot](images/image-20231123200601136.png)

 In this topology I will point to my existing Tier0, then my already created segment ls-tkgi-mgmt, the floating IP pool (api endpoints), ip blocks for node and pod.
 I deselect NAT as I want to keep the Kubernetes nodes routable.
-This does not mean the POD network is not NAT'ed.
+This also mean the POD network is not NAT'ed, be aware of this otherwise you may end up advertising a bunch of subnets you may not want to re-distribute.

 {{% notice warning "Info" %}}

 According to the official documentation [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.18/tkgi/GUID-nsxt-topologies.html) NO NAT should give me routable management VMs (Bosh, OpsMan etc) and routable Kubernetes Nodes, but I discovered it also gave me routable pods, so my pod cidr was exposed in my network via BGP.
 To keep this network inside NSX I had to add a route-map on my Tier-0 blocking this cidr.
 This only stop my POD cidr from being advertised outside NSX (Tier0) but not inside NSX.
+I would like to have the option to at least place the nat rules on the Tier1 for only the pod CIDR.

 [Here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.18/tkgi/GUID-nsxt-topologies.html) is the topology diagrams, the Cluster Network (I assume is the pod-cidr) is following the kubernetes nodes topology.